openwisp/openwisp-firmware-upgrader/README.rst

-When developing a custom application based on this module, it's a good idea to import and run the base tests too, so that you can be sure the changes you're introducing are not breaking some of the existing features of openwisp-firmware-upgrader.
+When developing a custom application based on this module, it's a good idea to import and run the base tests too, so that you can be sure the changes you're introducing are not breaking some of the existing features of *openwisp-firmware-upgrader*.

 In case you need to add breaking changes, you can overwrite the tests defined in the base classes to test your own behavior.